-Here's what’s new at Lookout Pass for 2014-2015.
+Here's what’s new at Lookout Pass for 2016-2017.

-has been purchased with delivery scheduled for early November.
+have gone through an extensive service program and are ready to rock as soon as the snow arrives.
 Our experienced grooming crew and fleet of five snow grooming machines will insure world class grooming every day we are open.
 Don't worry, we'll leave plenty of powder on those magical powder days!

-A new 14,000 square foot base lodge is projected to start construction during the summer of 2015.
+A new 14,000 square foot base lodge is projected to start construction during the summer of 2017.
 The main level will house a new food court, expanded seating, and meeting room space.
 The lower level will have overnight lodging rooms.

 Snowsports School: A higher level of instruction is available at Lookout for skiers and riders of all ages and abilities.
-Programs include the Senior Workshop on Mondays, Downhill Divas for women only on Fridays and Next Level for intermediate and advanced skiers on Sundays.
+Programs include the Senior Workshop on Mondays, Downhill Divas for women only on Fridays and Next Level for intermediate and advanced skiers on Fridays & Sundays.
 Individual and group lessons are offered every day the mountain is open.

-Powder Wednesdays: Lookout gets so much snow we’re adding another day of face shots once again for 2014-15.
+Powder Wednesdays: Lookout gets so much snow we’re adding another day of face shots once again for 2016-1.
 In January and February the mountain will be open six days a week, from Wednesday through Monday.